 The results from our calculations can be seen in table \ref{tab:costs}.
 We indicate the median value obtained for each entry after running the procedure $10^3$ times.
 We select the median instead of the average because the results have some inherent stochasticity due to the error sources optimization, but the distribution tends to be skewed to the higher values.
 We also do not take the lowest value to avoid numerical instability in the $\epsilon$ values that may have given rise to unrealistic lower costs.

 Let us first comment on the results of some methods.
 The first thing that calls our attention is the large cost of the Configuration Interaction method \cite{babbush2017exponentially}.
 We believe this is due to a combination of three factors: the first and most important one is that the condition on the number of segments $r$ imposed by the Lemmas 1-3 in \cite{babbush2017exponentially} is a very large value, which may be understood as an upper bound rather than a real cost estimate.
 Secondly, our method to perform the procedure from section 4.1 was not optimized.
-And thirdly, it also contains large number of arithmetic operations, similar to those in `Taylor on-the-fly'.
+And thirdly, it also contains a large number of arithmetic operations, similar to those in `Taylor on-the-fly'.
 Overall this indicates that the estimates for this method should be treated as an upper bound.

-We can also observe that when using Gaussian basis, Taylor methods are almost always more efficient than Trotter ones, and that the cost from using the on-the-fly versions of Taylor is often larger than the naïve one due to the arithmetic operations.
-The interaction picture algorithm \cite{babbush2018low} displays a `similar' complexity as the Taylorization algorithms \cite{babbush2016exponentially}, as both operate in Gaussian basis and decompose the evolution operator in a Taylor or Dyson series.
+We can also observe that when using a Gaussian basis, Taylor methods are almost always more efficient than Trotter ones and that the cost of using the on-the-fly versions of Taylor is often larger than the naïve one due to the arithmetic operations.
+The interaction picture algorithm \cite{babbush2018low} displays a `similar' complexity as the Taylorization algorithms \cite{babbush2016exponentially}, as both operate on a Gaussian basis and decompose the evolution operator in a Taylor or Dyson series.

-The most efficient algorithms between the analysed ones are those making use of the QROM techniques, \cite{babbush2018encoding,berry2019qubitization}.
-Surprisingly though, the Low depth Taylor naïve \cite{babbush2018low} achieves the third best complexity just after the rank decomposition algorithm \cite{berry2019qubitization}, and the original article introducing the QROM \cite{babbush2018encoding}.
+The most efficient algorithms among the analyzed ones are those making use of the QROM techniques, \cite{babbush2018encoding,berry2019qubitization}.
+Surprisingly though, the Low depth Taylor naïve \cite{babbush2018low} achieves the third-best complexity just after the rank-decomposition algorithm \cite{berry2019qubitization}, and the original article introducing the QROM \cite{babbush2018encoding}.
 We believe the reason for that is that the original article left unspecified the techniques that should be used to implement Prepare and Select, so we have assumed the use of modern QROM techniques \cite{babbush2018encoding}.